Way back when I worked at Pepsi, we used to run a Flash Sale ever another weekend on close-dated pop...

 It's easy to forget sometimes, but the last email on the last day that you send is what will drive 70% of your sales...

 4 or 5 hours before the promotion is set to end, email your list one last final reminder to jump in.
 You'll notice a steady stream of buyers come in the hours between when that email is sent and when the offer closes.

-That means, more people in your upsell sequences where you can really start bumping up the average customer value of your buyers!
+That means, more people in your upsell sequences where you can start bumping up the average customer value of your buyers!